thford64-boop/my-OS/README.md

+ISO might not work *i don't recommend booting it on a pc use a VM if possible*

 go to the biuld folder and type "./bigdos" in WSL or any linux distro before that make the following a .sh file in your main folder:

 #!/usr/bin/env bash